 SCARF aims to welcome new volunteers at specific times throughout the year to ensure we can provide screening, briefing and induction that is appropriate and personal.

 We are currently recruiting for selected roles.
-If you are interested in volunteering with us, please fill in our short Volunteer Expression of Interest Form and tell us more about your skills and interests.
-We will notify you as soon general recruitment opens or if a suitable opportunity comes up before our next recruitment round.
+If you are interested in volunteering with us, please complete our short Volunteer Expression of Interest form and tell us more about your skills and interests.
+We will notify you soon as soon as general recruitment opens or if a suitable opportunity comes up before our next recruitment round.